SheepTester/sheeptester.github.io/javascripts/video/shit/README.md

 # OpenShit to-do

+- undo for changing width/height/etc
+- save such data
 - properly keep keys in place when left side is trimmed
 - fix the layers not stretching all the way
 - if source/text button clicked, allow them to drag out a region in the track thing maybe